Ahmed Almomani, MDCardiology Interventional Cardiology

 Many risk factors contribute to your chance of developing heart disease.
-While some of these risk factors cannot be prevented, such as aging and family history, some factors are manageable—eating a heart-healthy diet and exercising, as well as getting any other health problems under control.
+While some of these cannot be prevented, such as aging and family history, some are manageable.

 - Being a man or a postmenopausal woman